 brief Gift Agreement that will govern your gift according to your wishes.
 You may

-policy, state and federal laws.
-Once a gift is accepted, the conditions of the gift
+policy and state and federal laws.
+Once a gift is accepted, the conditions of the

-are followed in perpetuity.
-Endowments may be funded with cash, securities, and deferred
+gift are followed in perpetuity.
+Endowments may be funded with cash, securities and

 How is the spending allocation determined?

 Once your endowment is fully funded and invested for at least one fiscal year, an annual spending allocation will be calculated for your fund.
 Waiting at least one fiscal year allows your endowment to earn investment returns to support spending and increases the probability of an annual increase in the amount available to spend from your endowment.
 If, during the first year of eligibility, the endowed gift does not exceed the original amount, then no initial spending allocation is allowed.

 The annual spending allocation is based on a predetermined rate applied to the average

 balance of your endowment and is limited to available investment return.
 The current

 spending rate is 4.5 percent.
 The average balance of your endowment is calculated

 using the previous monthly balances for up to 36 months.
 This averaging smooths the